 A referral may be initiated by a judge, pre-trial services, defense attorney, prosecuting attorney or probation officer.
 The formal referral process initiates upon a "Mental Health Docket Assessment Order" ("MHDA Order") issued by a Hamilton County Common Pleas Court Judge.
-The MHDA Order states that the Mental Health Program Coordinator Court Clinie will screen the defendant shall complete a clinical assessment of a defendant for their suitability for the Mental Health Docket.
+The MHDA Order states that the Mental Health Program Coordinator will screen the defendant.
 The Program Coordinator will then determine if the Court Clinic needs to complete a clinical assessment of the defendant for their suitability for the Mental Health Court Docket.
 The MHDA Order shall provide at least thirty (30) days for assessment to be complete.